-You can access to the parameters by two different ways:

-- By its reference number; - Via the thematic menu.
+You can access to the parameters by two different ways.
+First one is access by its reference number and second one is access by the thematic menu.

-14.5.1 Access to a parameter by its number
+Access to a parameter by its number

 Each Xtender parameter is directly accessible by its unique reference number.
 This function can be used in order to change the value of a parameter or to consult its set value.